 Mr. Liu is the author of the books, not the creator of this series.
 Mr. Liu’s comments are not reflective of the views of Netflix or of the show’s creators, nor are they part of the plot or themes of the show.
 We do not agree with his comments, which are entirely unrelated to his book or this Netflix show.
 Mr. Liu is a Chinese citizen living in China – he is the author of the books, not the creator of this Netflix series.
 The creators are David Benioff and D.B.
 Weiss, the creators of Game of Thrones, and Alexander Woo, executive producer/writer on the series True Blood.

 When will Three-Body Problem be released on Netflix?

-We have no official information on the release date of Three-Body Problem, but if the first season is set to wrap in August 2022, it won’t be until at least 2023 when it drops on Netflix.
+We have no official information on the release date of Three-Body Problem, but since the first season is set to wrap in August 2022, it won’t be until at least 2023 when it drops on Netflix.

 Are you looking forward to The Three-Body Problem on Netflix?
 Let us know in the comments down below.